 Violence Against Women Technical Working Group which is one of the technical working groups of Myanmar National Committee for Women held its first quarterly meeting for 2019 on 3rd May at GEN’s Resource Centre.
 Government officials, representatives from INGOs, NGOs, CSOs and Embassies attended and there were 47 participants (6 M, 41 F).
-Our sincere thanks to everyone who joined and participated in the meeting.

 Gender, Workplace and Labour workshop was held by Gender Equality Network on 2nd May & 3rd May 2019 at Grand Ballroom, Chatrium Hotel.
 U Khin Maung Thwin (Deputy Director, Divisional Officer, Department of Labour Relation, Ministry of Labour, Immigration and Population) and Daw Thin Thin Mar (Deputy Director, Department of Social Welfare, Ministry of Social Welfare, Relief and Resettlement,) gave the opening speech.
 Daw Yu Yu Wai (Assistant Director, Department of Social Welfare Ministry of Social Welfare, Relief and Resettlement) presented the NSPAW and International Conventions.
 During this workshop, Gender Equality Network presented the research on Gender, Workplace and Labour, Sector of Gender and Gender Equality.
 30 participants (4 M, 26 F) joined the workshop from Ministry of Labour, Immigration and Population, the participants discussed Labour, Workplace and Gender in Myanmar, how to involve for the gender equality from their labour and workplace by group work.
 Group discussion and Q & A session followed after the discussion.